5T33Z0/OC-Little-Translated/C_Utilities_and_Resources/README.md

 - [**unpkg**](https://www.timdoug.com/unpkg/) – Utility to unpack .pkg files into a folder instead of installing them on the system.

 ### macOS Monterey
-- [**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Tool for bringing back NVIDIA GeForce Drivers for GPUs of the Kepler family which have been removed from macOS 12.
+- [**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Brings back NVIDIA GeForce Drivers for Kepler Cards in macOS Monterey
 - [**Intel HD 4000 Patcher**](https://github.com/chris1111/Patch-HD4000-Monterey) – Tool for installing Intel HD 4000 iGPU drivers which have been removed from macOS 12.

 ### Cross-Platform